Ralph Lauren: financials

 The network of Ralph Lauren's retail stores focuses on showcasing the "World of Ralph Lauren".
 Advertisements that are intended to portray a lifestyle rather than a specific product.
-The company employs about 26,000 people and operates over 13,000 distribution centers worldwide.
-With a pre-established network of retailing and department stores, it is very easy and convenient for the Ralph Lauren Corporation to bring in new line of products.
+Therefore it is of little surprise that the company's advertising and marketing expenses were in excess of 265 million U.S. dollars in 2021.

 As of 2021, Ralph Lauren operated 151 retail stores throughout the world.
 However, Ralph Lauren's main focus is their boutique style model consisting of 'shops-within-shops'.
 As of 2021, the company had a network of over 9,500 shops-within-shops in North America alone.
 The company employs about 20,300 people and operates approximately 8,800 distribution centers worldwide.
 With a pre-established network of retailing and department stores, it is very easy and convenient for the Ralph Lauren Corporation to bring in new lines of products.